yz3440/mta-subway-alert-affected-riders/analysis/README.md

 This scatter plot examines the relationship between:

 - Number of daily alerts (x-axis)
-- Number of potentially influenced riders (y-axis)
+- Number of potentially affected riders (y-axis)
 - Total daily ridership (point size)

 This visualization helps understand whether more alerts consistently lead to more affected riders, and how this relationship varies with overall ridership volume.

 ## Methodology Note

-The "influenced riders" metric represents an upper bound estimate, counting riders who:
+The "affected riders" metric represents an upper bound estimate, counting riders who:

 - Entered stations serving disrupted lines
 - Entered within 30 minutes of a relevant service alert